Update corona 13 april 2021

-Crescendo CVO follows up the corona update day after day.
+Crescendo CVO will follow up on the corona update day by day.
 Stay informed via this website.

 1. Still pandemic code red in Crescendo CVO.

-The approach to classes (distance learning, face-to-face learning or a combination of both) remains unchanged, for now until March 1.
+The approach to classes (distance learning, face-to-face learning or a combination of both) remains unchanged until the Easter holidays.

 We ask you to put on your face mask not only on campus but also in the area around the campus.

 2. Mandatory quarantine after stay in orange or red zone.

 Have you been in an orange or red zone outside Belgium?
 Then you are obliged to have yourself tested for corona twice: on day 1 and on day 10 after your return.
 Between these two testing times you are obliged to go into quarantine.

 What are orange or red zones?
 The list can be found on the website of the Ministry of Foreign Affairs.
 You will also find the Passenger Localisation Form (PLF): https://travel.info-coronavirus.be/public-health-passenger-locator-form

 3. When have you had risk contact?
 When...

 - for more than 15 minutes (e.g. in a conversation), you have been within a distance of <1.5m ("face to face") of someone who may have been infected.